rcrowther/django-category-collection/README.rst

     nav['links'] = mark_safe(''.join(b))
     return render(request, 'test.html', {'nav': nav, 'article': paper})

 Why do we need to get path[0]?
 If this was a multiple parent taxonomy, there would be many possible paths back to root (think about it...). term_ancestor_paths() will return them all.
 Handled well, this could lead to some innovative displays, or it could be bewildering.
-But we are looking at a single-parent taxonomy. there is only one path back to root, so we can safely assume that will be index [0].
+But we are looking at a single-parent taxonomy.
+There is only one path back to root, and we can safely assume that will be index [0].

 The result, with the fixed home link and some new CSS, might look like this,